Lost and Love: Story of character prototype

 The character prototype of this film is Guo Gangtang.
-On September 21, 1997, his 2-year-old son was abducted by a woman surnamed Tang.
+On September 21, 1997, his 2-year-old son was abducted by a woman surnamed Tang while playing alone outside in Liaocheng.
 After that, he spent all his time searching for his son.
 He rode a motorcycle to search for clues all over China.
 And in 2012 he founded a website to collect information of missing children.
 In 2015, this adaptation of his story was released.
 Guo Gangtang hoped to let his son know that he is being sought through this film.

 On July 11, 2021, Guo Gangtang informed the media that his son was found in Henan Province.
 After that, the police reported that they had cracked a case of kidnapping children, and after comparing the DNA information of the kidnapped child with the information of the missing child, it was confirmed that Guo Gangtang's son was found.
 After 24 years, the two finally met again.

 Some production staff, including Andy Lau, congratulated this.